kubereboot/kured/CONTRIBUTING.md

 ![JetBrains logo](https://resources.jetbrains.com/storage/products/company/brand/logos/jetbrains.png)

-The core team has access to Goland from [JetBrains][JetBrains], thanks to their sponsorship.
-Huge thanks to them.
+The core team has access to Goland from [JetBrains][JetBrains].
+Huge thanks to them for their sponsorship!

 You can use the IDE you prefer.
 Don't include anything from your IDE in the .gitignore.
 Please do so in your global .gitignore.